 So should you hop to it there and then?
 Get online and begin the property search while tucking into some tapas?
 Run around the local estate agents?
 Or should you stop, think things through, and wait until you get home?

-Buying property abroad requires plenty of due diligence – the last thing you want is to be duped by some shyster flogging time shares in a bar,.
-However, thousands do buy a property while on holiday, and there’s no particular reason why you shouldn’t either.
+Buying property abroad requires plenty of due diligence – the last thing you want is to be duped by someone flogging time shares in a bar.
+However, many people do buy a property while on holiday, and there’s no particular reason why you shouldn’t either.
 Here’s why, and how to do it more safely.

 Why spontaneity can be sensible?